FireflyMigration/firefly-doc/50-Technologies/20-Visual-Studio/40-DebuggerTips/index.md

 ```

 ## DebuggerDisplay
-Adding this attribute to classes allows you to set the informatin that will be displayed when the plus sign (+) is selected to expand the debugger display for an instance of the class.
+Adding this attribute to classes allows you to set the informatin that will be displayed when the plus sign (+) is selected to expand the debugger display for an instance of the class..

 ### Example:
 ```csdiff